shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 signature) before applying the patch.

-This uses the same signing technologies that are used in distributing your app through the app stores.
+This uses the same signing technologies that are used when distributing your app through the app stores.
 With patch signing, your app has the ability to independently verify patch contents without trusting any system or networks (including Shorebird) that might have been involved in transporting the patch from you to your users.